The Pagodas of Siem Reap

 Wat Svay Romiet (វត្តស្វាយរមៀត)

-Located near the baray, it is a scenic journey, and the grounds feature many statues.
-Location: Behind the airport near baray
+Located near the West Baray, it is a scenic journey, and the grounds feature many sculptures with views over the baray also on offer.
+Location: Behind the old airport.

 Wat Kong Moch (វត្តគង់ម៉ុច)

-A smaller peaceful wat featuring many meditation huts and the temple with inner wall and ceiling paintings.
-The Vihear is quite ornate and the unusual use of square columns, the garudas, and many statues of monkeys, elephants, horses, and cows.
-The meditation hall is rundown but a beautifully characteristic way.
+A smaller peaceful monastery featuring several meditation huts.
+The pagoda is quite ornate, with murals adorning its interior walls and ceiling, and the unusual use of square columns, the garudas, and many statues of monkeys, elephants, horses, and cows.
+The meditation hall is rundown but in a beautifully characteristic way.
 Location: Several minutes out of the city center on the river road towards Tonle Sap

 Wat Lberk (វត្តល្បើក)